ConsenSysMesh/india-training/June-24/homework/README.md

 After finishing, your contract's address should be added into the file `india-training/June-24/homework/homework.txt`.

+# Appended text following suggestions from Anish

+There should be a "contribution" period, in which the contract will only receive contributions, and a "active" period, in which the contract will NOT receive contributions anymore and proposals can now be submitted.

+To simplify things, contribution period will end after a given function is called, "endContributionPeriod()".

 # Web Interface

 A very simple web interface would show the contract current